 It can be accessed with the audioguide (audioguides) from several points, although the most important access point is the Prince or Pier entrance, built by Villanueva.
 It has two stonework bases, four columns each, and it is crowned by Ionic order cornices topped by stone elves and flowers.

 Since the reign of Phillip II, Aranjuez was the stage of unusual scientific activity in relation to the plant realm; subsequently, the botanic expeditions were resumed during the 18th century, and the Royal Site became the final destination of seeds and seedling plants from all continents.
 The royal gardeners, such as the Boutelou saga, were experts concerned with improving the species and their agricultural potential.

-The variety of the garden is immense, in both common and exotic species.
+The variety of the garden is immense, in both common and exotic species, as we can see with the audioguide (audioguides).
 Many of these specimens distributed throughout Aranjuez have a significant specific interest and are included in catalogues of Unique Trees of the Autonomous Community of Madrid.

 33. The Spanish Garden

-Leaving behind Pamplona square, where 8 large Colmenar stone vases can be seen with fruit and flowers, we encounter The Pavilion Garden on the right and The Spanish Garden on the left.
+Leaving behind Pamplona square, where 8 large Colmenar stone vases can be seen with fruit and flowers, we follow our visit with the audioguide (audioguides) and encounter The Pavilion Garden on the right and The Spanish Garden on the left.
 Dominated by the Statue of Faun, there are beautiful liquid amber specimens, a native North American tree whose autumn colouring is spectacular.
 The name of this tree originates from its fragrant resin, which is similar to amber.